Changes to inheritance tax - frequently asked questions

 Q. Can the IHT bill be paid by instalments and will interest need to be paid?

-You will normally have to pay interests (at 2.5% over Bank of England base rate) on the instalments unless you qualify for the “with interest relief” (WIR).
+You will normally have to pay interest on the instalments unless you qualify for the “with interest relief” (WIR).
 WIR is generally available to agricultural or business properties.
 This means you will only need to pay interest if you fall behind with your instalments.
 As long as you pay your annual instalments on or before the due date, the IHT payment can be interest-free.
 For further details of WIR, please see the IHT400 helpsheet and the HMRC IHT manual.

 We will be updating this document regularly as more member questions or more detail from government arise.